galleonli/paper-agent/README.md

 - optional `sources.scholar_alerts.*`

 First run writes notes, digest, and exports; second run with same state prints no new papers.

+OpenAI summarization is optional.
+If you do not set `OPENAI_API_KEY`, the pipeline still runs and falls back to abstract/snippet-based notes.

 ### Run daily (automatic)